 '''

-You need to perform a Read or Refresh call on your window every now and then or

-else it will apprear as if the program has locked up.

-#

-your program's main loop

 while (True):

 This is the code that reads and updates your window

-event, values = window.Read(timeout=0)
+button, values = window.ReadNonBlocking()

-if event is not None:
+if button is not None:

-print(event)
+sg.Print(button)

-if event == 'Quit' or values is None:
+if button == 'Quit' or values is None:

 break

-window.Close() # Don't forget to close your window!
+time.sleep(.01)

 '''

 This loop will read button values and print them.
-When one of the Realtime buttons is clicked, the call to window.Read will return a button name matching the name on the button that was depressed or the key if there was a key assigned to the button.
+When one of the Realtime buttons is clicked, the call to window.ReadNonBlocking will return a button name matching the name on the button that was depressed.
 It will continue to return values as long as the button remains depressed.
-Once released, the Read will return timeout events until a button is again clicked.
+Once released, the ReadNonBlocking will return None for buttons until a button is again clicked.

-File Types

-The FileBrowse & SaveAs buttons have an additional setting named file_types.
+File Types The FileBrowse & SaveAs buttons have an additional setting named file_types.
 This variable is used to filter the files shown in the file dialog box.
 The default value for this setting is